george0815/M3TV/README.md

 ## Usage
 Assuming you have node installed, all you have to do is launch m3tv.js, <br>
-Make sure to click anywhere on the splash screen to enter the main menu.
+Make sure to click anywhere on the splash screen to enter the main menu. <br>

+NOTE: On Microsoft Edge, you have to whitelist it by going to Settings > Cookies and site permissions > Manage and delete cookies and site data, then clicking "Add" in the "Allow" section and entering the URL

 ### Add Playlist or Channel
 1. Click anywhere to exit the splash screen and enter the main menu